-No existing water, wastewater, or storm drain lines have been identified at the ARSSS.
-Minimal amounts of non-potable water are used at this site for dust control.
+No existing water, wastewater, or storm drain lines have been identified at the ARSSS or LA-3.
+Minimal amounts of non-potable water, however, are used at this site the ARSSS for dust control.
 Sediments disposed at this location would be placed on top of soils/sediments that are currently watered and therefore would not increase the amount of water required for dust control at this location.
 Disposal of contaminated sediments at this location would not result in increased generation of wastewater.

-No existing water, wastewater or storm drain lines would require removal and no new lines would be required at any of the disposal sites under Alternative 2, including the ARSSS, CSWH Expansion Area, Eelgrass Habitat Area, and LA-2.
+No existing water, wastewater or storm drain lines would require removal be removed and no new lines would be required at any of the disposal sites under Alternative 2, including the ARSSS, CSWH Expansion Area, Eelgrass Habitat Area LA-2, and LA-32.
 Additionally, Alternative 2 would not result in increased usage of water.
 Therefore no impact would occur.